What is Negative Gearing?

 Negative Gearing is a long-term property strategy that should only be adopted if you can sustain a shortfall.

 Depending on your goals, you may choose negatively geared properties positioned for stronger capital growth, and/or positively geared properties for an income or to offset any losses.
-It all comes down to what you hope to achieve in the short- and long-term.
+It all comes down to what you aim to achieve in the short- and long-term.

 A long-term strategy